bharambetejas/sbom-support-analyzer/docs/STRATEGY.md

 **Key Principle:** The analyzer evaluates the **specific version** listed in the SBOM, not the latest available version.
 This ensures accurate risk assessment based on what's actually deployed.

+**Philosophy:** Many mature, stable libraries don't require frequent updates.
+Lack of recent releases often indicates stability rather than abandonment.
+Components are only marked as abandoned when there is explicit evidence (archived repository, deprecation notice, or critical unfixed vulnerabilities).

-## Support Level Definitions
+## Support Level Definitions (FDA-Aligned)

 ### 1. ACTIVELY_MAINTAINED
 **Criteria:**
-- Latest release within last 12 months
+- Latest release within last 60 months (5 years)
-- Active commit activity (commits in last 6 months)
+- Covers both active development AND stable/mature libraries
+- No explicit deprecation or archival

+**Rationale:** Components with releases in the past 5 years are considered maintained.
+This includes:
-- Open repository with recent activity
+- Actively developed projects with frequent releases
-- Active issue/PR management
+- Stable, mature libraries that don't require frequent updates
+- Well-established infrastructure components
+- Foundational libraries that "just work"

-**End of Life:** Last release date + 5 years (estimated ongoing support)
+**End of Life:** Product EOL date (tied to product lifecycle)

-### 2. MAINTENANCE_MODE
+### 2. NO_LONGER_MAINTAINED
 **Criteria:**
-- Latest release between 12-24 months ago
-- Sporadic commit activity (some commits in last 12 months)
-- Repository still accessible
-- Security fixes still being applied

-**End of Life:** Estimated 2-3 years from last major release

-### 3. NO_LONGER_MAINTAINED
-**Criteria:**
-- Latest release between 24-48 months ago
+- Latest release >60 months (5 years) ago, AND
-- No recent commit activity (no commits in last 12 months)
-- Repository may still be accessible but inactive
-- No response to issues/PRs
+- No explicit deprecation or archival notice

+**Rationale:** Old components that haven't been updated in over 5 years but are not explicitly abandoned.
+May still be functional but pose potential risks due to lack of recent maintenance.

-**End of Life:** Last release date + 2 years
+**End of Life:** Last release date

-### 4. ABANDONED
+### 3. ABANDONED
-**Criteria:**
-- Latest release >48 months ago
-- No commit activity in 24+ months
+**Criteria (EXPLICIT EVIDENCE REQUIRED):**
-- Repository archived or deprecated
+- Repository explicitly archived by owner, OR
-- Explicit deprecation notice
+- Package explicitly marked as deprecated in registry, OR
+- Official abandonment statement on project website/README

+**Rationale:** Only mark as ABANDONED when there is clear, documented evidence of explicit abandonment.
+This prevents false positives and focuses on truly deprecated software.

 **End of Life:** Last known release date

-### 5. UNKNOWN
+### 4. UNKNOWN
 **Criteria:**
 - Cannot access repository data
 - API rate limits exceeded
 - Package exists but no metadata available
+- No release date information found

 **End of Life:** Cannot be determined